ShirinStar/quick-guess/README.md

 Javascript, ,HTML, canvas HTML, CSS

 ## Code Snippet
 This project uses a lot of DOM, through "none" - "block" <div> elements from one HTML page.
-I loved working on this project that way.
+I loved working using this logic, creating more flexible and dynamic project.
 For example:
 ```
 function counterView() {
   if (view === "ready player two"){